inkyblackness/ss-specs/fileFormat/PropertyFiles.md

     0019  byte     Extra; High-nibble (bits 4-7): Number of extra bitmaps; bits 0-3: Unknown 001A  byte     Unknown

+The ```defence value``` is compared to the ```offence value``` of a weapon or projectile.
+Higher defence values will decrease the damage, higher offence values will increase the damage.
+> It is not clear how much is added/removed.
+First tests indicated it's not the difference between the two values.

 > Unknown field 0x0000 is considered to be mass, yet changing its values did not show any effect.